troublecatstudios/noir/docs/features/index.md

     ---

     Procedural generation is a method of creating data algorithmically instead of manually, combining human-generated content with computer-generated randomness and processing power.

     ---

-    __Use math to create vast and diverse worlds, enemy behaviors and interactable objects for your games.__
+    __Use math to create vast and diverse worlds, enemy behaviors and interactable objects for your games__

 -   :material-flash-outline: &nbsp; __[Events][events]__

     ---

-    _TODO: add a description here.._
+    Events allow you to publish and subscribe to messages within your game, creating dynamic and reactive experiences while allowing you to more easily refactor and extend your code.

     ---

     __Easily connect multiple bahaviours together without tight coupling__

--   :material-circle-multiple-outline: &nbsp; __[Object pooling][pool]__
+-   :material-circle-multiple-outline: &nbsp; __Object pooling__

     ---

-    Object pooling enables efficient spawning and management of hundreds or thousands of objects using prefabs and a simple MonoBehaviour definition.
+    **Coming soon.** Object pooling enables efficient spawning and management of hundreds or thousands of objects using prefabs and a simple MonoBehaviour.

     ---

     __Create hectic and exciting gameplay without over taxing your players machines__

--   :material-cast-audio: &nbsp; __[Sound Effects][sfx]__
+-   :material-cast-audio: &nbsp; __Sound Effects__

     ---

-    Sound effects are data objects that reference mulitple [AudioClip]() and decouple asset references from code, allowing game code and animations to play sounds easily.
+    **Documentation coming soon.** Sound effects are data objects that reference mulitple [AudioClip][unity_audioclip] and decouple asset references from code, allowing game code and animations to play sounds easily.

     ---